USB file transfers / data recovery without jailbreaking

 I'm going to introduce you to a couple programs for transferring files between your iPhone

 and your Mac.
-The programs are DiskAid, iExplorer and PhoneView. iExplorer is free, the
+The programs are DiskAid, iExplorer and PhoneView.
+They all offer trial

-very superficial information on the programs as I don't write product reviews.
-Explore
+information on the programs as I don't write product reviews.
+Explore the programs as

 Sometimes people get into trouble and are unable to use SSH to transfer files to their

 iPhone when the Wi-Fi isn't working, or not available.
 DiskAid to the rescue!
-While I
+This

-simple as point and click and allows for transferring of files, even to non-jailbroken
+program is as simple as point and click and allows for transferring of files, even to

 DigiDNA offers this program for both Macintosh and Windows users